OliviaD00/Big-Data-Project-ELK/README.md

 <img src="img/use_case/ingestion cv data.png">

-In this project, we will implement a POC to show how we can analyze CV from a directory of a computer, even if the directory has a lot CV's files (Volume Big Data Problem) with Dashboard.
+In this project, we will implement a POC (Proof of Concept) to show how we can analyze CV from a directory of a computer, even if the directory has a lot CV's files (Volume Big Data Problem).
+To see our analyses we will use a Dashboard.

 #### Ingestion of tweets in the field of Big Data

 <img src="img/use_case/ingestion tweets.png">

 An IT Consulting firm wants to make a technological watch in the field of Big Data by analyzing tweets about it.
-In this project, we will implement a POC to show how we can analyze tweets (if Twitter authorize us).
+In this project, we will implement a POC to show how we can analyze tweets (we assume Twitter will authorize us).

 #### Ingestion of CSV

 <img src="img/use_case/ingestion csv data.png">

-A Marketing service of Company wants to analyze rapidly profile of their consumers and to store mail address on a search engine.
+A Marketing service of Company wants to analyze rapidly profile of their consumers and to store email addresses on a search engine.
 In this project, we will implement a POC to show how we can analyze data from a CSV file with a lot of lines (with only basic columns).

 ### Technologies involved

-For this 3 mini - Big Data - project, we use:
+For this 3 mini - Big Data - projects, we use:
 - Deployment: Docker to deploy the several open source software with a few commands.
 - Distributed search engine platform: Elasticsearch to store data and allow to make some quick queries/quick search.
 - Datavisualisation tool:  Kibana to analyze and visualize the data